miooor/TowerDefense/README.md

 ![https://cdn.discordapp.com/attachments/669645106231508992/669686434596257812/unknown.png](https://cdn.discordapp.com/attachments/669645106231508992/669686434596257812/unknown.png)

 # Troubleshooting
-I am trying to tick the box but it doesnt work.
+Trying to tick the box but it doesnt work ?

 Check
 1. You have correct system date
 2. Not running http sniffers (wireshark, fiddler, some AV).
 I am using KIS and its fine here
 3. Wont work in first month of new league